 So right away, you can see why a homeowner in Washington state might refinance an ARM into a fixed-rate loan.
 Adjustable mortgages tend to start off with lower rates when compared to a long-term fixed rate loan.
 But that’s only during the initial stage.
 ARMs live up to their name by adjusting annually once that initial stage has passed.
 And this is when a lot of homeowners start to consider a refinance.

 The ideal scenario, for most homeowners in the situation, is to refinance from an ARM loan into a long-term fixed mortgage while rates are relatively low.
 This strategy makes sense if you plan to stay in the home for the foreseeable future.

 Rate Changes: Refinancing Now vs. Later

-While no one can predict future mortgage rate trends with complete accuracy, the general consensus among analysts is that interest rates will gradually rise during 2018.
+While no one can predict future mortgage rate trends with complete accuracy, the general consensus among analysts is that interest rates will remain low throughout 2020.

 Other mortgage strategies in this series:

 Do you have questions about home loans?
 Are you ready to apply for a mortgage to buy a home?
 If so, Sammamish Mortgage can help.
 We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, and Colorado.
 We offer many mortgage programs to buyers all over the Pacific Northwest.
 Contact us today with any questions you have about mortgages.